Different types of medical imaging response criteria: morphological measures

 - Progressive Disease (PD)

-Target lesions are selected by the radiologist and assisted by image analysis software, like Median Technologies’ Lesion Management Solution (LMS), and can be used to objectively determine tumor size and accurately calculate the percentage of change in tumors among different timepoints.
+Target lesions are selected by the radiologist and assisted by image analysis software, like Median Technologies’ iSee® lesion management solution, and can be used to objectively determine tumor size and accurately calculate the percentage of change in tumors among different timepoints.

 Tumor size and shape can also be assessed by 3-dimensional, volumetric measurements, which can be performed during routine CT or MR imaging using a segmentation software that calculates the area of a region over several slices.
-Change in tumor volume can be an earlier and more sensitive indicator of tumor response than simple linear measurements, particularly for irregularly shaped or morphologically complex tumors.
-[Goldmacher 2012] Although no formal response criteria have yet been established for volume measurements on CT images, a QIBA (Quantitative Imaging Biomarkers Alliance) Profile has been created to address issues of accuracy and reproducibility of this metric.
-The QIBA Profile states that a true volume change (with 95% confidence) has occurred when the measured change is >24% in tumors with a longest diameter of 50-100 mm, >29% in tumors with a longest diameter of 35-49 mm, and >39% in tumors with a longest diameter of 10-34 mm.
-[QIBA Profile, CT Tumor Volume Change for Advanced Disease]
+Change in tumor volume can be an earlier and more sensitive indicator of tumor response than simple linear measurements, particularly for irregularly shaped or morphologically complex tumors. [i] Although no formal response criteria have yet been established for volume measurements on CT images, a QIBA (Quantitative Imaging Biomarkers Alliance) Profile has been created to address issues of accuracy and reproducibility of this metric.
+The QIBA Profile states that a true volume change (with 95% confidence) has occurred when the measured change is >24% in tumors with a longest diameter of 50-100 mm, >29% in tumors with a longest diameter of 35-49 mm, and >39% in tumors with a longest diameter of 10-34 mm. [iv]

 A tumor region of interest (ROI) is a manually or computer-assisted drawn line around the tumor mass on a CT image that separates tumor from the surrounding normal tissue.
 Within the ROI, the attenuation coefficient, which is based on CT-derived Hounsfield units (a quantity commonly used to express standardized CT numbers), can be calculated.
 Depending on the viable/necrotic part of this tumor various measures can be reported.
 This type of measure can then be considered both morphological (density) and functional (reflection of necrosis/viable part).
 Measurement of the ROI/attenuation coefficient is included as part of the Choi criteria for patients with gastrointestinal stromal tumors (GIST) and as part of the Size and Attenuation CT (SACT) or Morphology, Attenuation, Size, and Structure (MASS) criteria for patients with renal cell carcinoma (RCC).